Skip to Global Menu Skip to Page Content Skip to Footer

 The Palladium

-A striking presence with its domed, neoclassical design, the Palladium is the flagship venue of the Center for the Performing Arts.
+A striking presence with its domed, neoclassical design, the Palladium is the flagship venue of Allied Solutions Center for the Performing Arts.
 Its 1,500-seat concert hall combines centuries-old architectural expertise with state-of-the-art audio technology for an unparalleled acoustic experience.
 The surrounding lobbies and rooms, with high ceilings and floors of Italian marble or Brazilian cherry wood, provide elegant spaces for private and corporate events.
 The Fifth Third Bank Box Office and Will Call window are located at the west entrance, and the Great American Songbook Foundation offices and Songbook Exhibit Gallery are on the Gallery level.

 History-inspired design